yahoo/ychaos/docs/index.md

 # YChaos

-YChaos is a self serving chaos testing toolkit designed to provide you with all the capabilities of doing an end to end resilience testing of your service.
+YChaos is a self-serving chaos testing toolkit designed to provide you with all the capabilities of doing an end to end resilience testing of your service.
 YChaos is designed to give users a framework to validate, verify and attack your system to simulate real life